Capodivento/Simone-s-Portfolio/README.md

-This is my Portfolio here are all my relevat work.
+This is my Portfolio.
+Here is all my relevant work.
-Add a blog setion called bloging where i will add my articles